bloxstreet/support/guides/training-guide.md

 {: .text-purple-100 }
 {: .no_toc }

-If your LRs pass, you must use the :ff command on them, and take them to one of the purple/pink lines in the training room.
+If the group of LRs pass, the trainer should use the :ff command on them, and take them to one of the purple/pink lines in the training room.
 The Host/Co-Host will rank them accordingly and then kick them from the game.
-If a player disconnects before getting ranked but has passed the training, the host should ask an available SHR for ranking permission.
+If a player disconnects before getting ranked but has passed the training, contact an available Executive Assistant+.
+The ranker should ask an available SHR for ranking permission.

 ### Training Process
 {: .text-blue-000 }
 {: .no_toc }

-This section will provide the script for trainers to use.
-Please try to stick to this layout.
-You may add emojis.
+This section will provide trainers with the training script.
+Do not modify this script.
+The use of emojis is permitted.

 **The introduction takes place at the cafe counter.**